-Dr. Charles J. Smutny III is currently an Assistant Professor of Osteopathic Neuromusculoskeletal Medicine at CUSOM and is the ONMM Residency Program Director for the Osteopathic Medicine Plus One Residency Program.
+Dr. Charles J. Smutny III is currently an Assistant Professor of Osteopathic Neuromusculoskeletal Medicine at Campbell University School of Osteopathic Medicine.

 He graduated from CW.
 Post Long Island University, New York (NY) 1984 with a Baccalaureate of Science and Education magna cum laude.
 He graduated NYIT College of Osteopathic Medicine with honors 1994 completing the 5-year undergraduate fellowship in Osteopathic Manipulative Medicine.